 Propane Refill Prices by State: 2026 Regional Heatmap

-Retail propane refill prices vary 46% across the US.
-Northeast pays the most; Gulf Coast pays the least.
+Residential propane prices vary 78% across US regions in the latest EIA survey.
+The Northeast pays the most; the Upper Midwest, sitting on the Conway supply hub, pays the least.
 EIA regional baseline data with retail markup estimates.

 Regional Price Heatmap (click to explore)